 Caffeine works by blocking adenosine receptors in the brain.
 Receptors act like bouncers to control what comes in and out of a cell.
 Adenosine is the sleepy molecule; it makes you feel tired and helps you fall asleep.
 By blocking it, caffeine prevents you from feeling tired, which is why so many of us drink it to wake up in the morning.
 The dangerous thing about caffeine is that you can build a tolerance for it.
 If you are a heavy coffee drinker, your brain creates more adenosine receptors, meaning you need more caffeine to boost your energy.

-Kava and Caffeine together
+Kava and caffeine together

 Understanding the relationship between kava and caffeine is critical to your experience.
 It’s well documented that using kava, along with other caffeinated beverages, may significantly increase the effects of caffeine.
 This can lead to longer-lasting stimulation, that is, feeling more awake for longer periods of time.